3dnsfw/kemono-scraper/docs/src/content/docs/help/faq.md

 - JPG/JPEG → JPEG XL (30-50% smaller)
 - MP4 → AV1 (30-50% smaller)

-See the [README](https://github.com/3dnsfw/kemono-scraper#compression) for requirements.
+See the [Compression guide](/Kemono-Scraper/usage/compression/) for detailed instructions and requirements.

 ---